Ikhwan revolt: Background

-At the beginning of the 20th century, Arabia was an arena of tribal wars, which had eventually led to unification under the leadership of Al Saud.
-The main tool for achieving these conquests was the Ikhwan, the Wahhabist-Bedouin tribal army led by Sultan bin Bajad and Faisal Al Dawish.
-From the Arabia core in Nejd, and aided by the collapse of the Ottoman Empire after the First World War, the Ikhwan had completed the conquest of the territory that was to become Saudi Arabia by the end of 1925.
-On 10 January 1926 Abdulaziz declared himself King of the Hejaz and, then, on 27 January 1927 he took the title of King of Nejd (his previous title had been 'Sultan').
+At the beginning of the 20th century, Arabia was characterised by tribal wars, which eventually led to political unification under the leadership of Al Saud.
+The main tool behind these campaigns was the Ikhwan, the Wahhabist-Bedouin tribal army led by Sultan bin Bajad and Faisal Al Dawish.
+Operating from the Arabia core in Nejd, and aided by the collapse of the Ottoman Empire after the First World War, the Ikhwan had helped conquer most of the territory that later became Saudi Arabia by the end of 1925.
+On 10 January 1926 Abdulaziz Ibn Saud declared himself King of the Hejaz and, then, on 27 January 1927 he took the title of King of Nejd (his previous title had been 'Sultan’).